 A backbox should be used any time you install a speaker in your ceiling or wall.
 The benefits of these devices outweigh all reasons not to include them.
 Based on soundproofing, audio improvements, and speaker protection – back boxes are vital to the overall value of your built-in speaker investments.

 There are hundreds of speaker options available for home theater use.
 For many, hanging speakers around a room takes up more room than desired.
-That is where in-ceiling or in-wall speakers come in.
+As we’ve explained before, that is where in-ceiling or in-wall speakers come in.
 However, these speakers tend to have a bad reputation.
 Much of this is based on the lack of a backbox or the lack of a quality one.

 I went over the benefits of the speaker backbox above.
 But what does this actually mean to you?
 If you are like most homes in America, your family room is in the basement or on the main floor of your house.
 When you install built-in speakers without a backbox, the sound can penetrate walls and ceilings.
 This means, if your child’s bedroom is above the living room, you have to continually monitor and adjust the sound levels throughout the night to prevent them from waking your kid up while binge-watching the latest program on Netflix.

 Vibrations can also cause dust particles to come loose behind your speaker.
-A backbox helps to protect your speakers from dust that can decrease sound quality over time.
+Amid the many other things that you can do to protect your speakers (our tutorial), a backbox helps to protect your speakers from dust that can decrease sound quality over time.
 They also securely support your built-in speakers and prevent them from falling out of your ceiling or wall once mounted.
 This protects your investment for years to come.

 Many of the metal or plastic back boxes available for purchase today are cheap and flimsy.
 The do-it-yourself (DIY) approach offers a custom option that often proves to be a better investment.